With aggressive pricing, the new Bajaj Dominar 400 motorcycle goes against the Royal Enfield Himalayan & Mahindra Mojo.

-The cruiser packs a host of features and styling elements including the LED headlamp in front, twin-slash LED rear tail-lamp inspired by the Pulsar.
+The cruiser comes loaded with several features and styling elements including the LED headlamp in front, twin-slash LED rear tail-lamp inspired by the Pulsar.
 In addition, it sports LED turn indicators, digitalized instrument cluster and stepped saddle seat for the comfort of rider and pillion.
 The tank mounted digital display provides speed and gear position related information.
 For braking force, the bike uses disc units and twin-channel ABS available only on the top-spec variant.

 Length – 2156 mm